Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Results and Discussion

 In Figures\ \ref{fig3}a-d, we present Hall-resistivity data recorded in pulsed magnetic fields for devices $\#1$ and $\#2$ at two different currents and for various angles and temperatures.
-The Hall resistivity is composed of the ordinary component linked to the charge-carrier density and mobility, and an AHE component, whose origin is still triggering intense research \cite{Nagaosa2010AHE}: it may have an intrinsic origin related to the band topology, well identified in ferromagnets, or an extrinsic origin arising from different scattering mechanisms (skew-scattering or side-jump), all a consequence of spin-orbit interactions.
+The Hall resistivity is composed of the ordinary component linked to the charge-carrier density and mobility, and an AHE component, whose origin is still the subject of intense research\ \cite{Nagaosa2010AHE}: it may have an intrinsic origin related to the topology of the electronic band structure, well identified in ferromagnets, or an extrinsic origin arising from different scattering mechanisms (skew-scattering or side-jump), all a consequence of spin-orbit interactions.

-In the case of heavy-fermion systems, even though there is no accepted complete microscopic theory \cite{Nagaosa2010AHE,Yang2013AHE}, the most successful interpretation of the AHE relies on skew scattering from local and itinerant $f$ electrons\ \cite{Fert1987Hall,Yang2013AHE}.
+In the case of heavy-fermion systems, even though there is no accepted complete microscopic theory\ \cite{Nagaosa2010AHE,Yang2013AHE}, the most successful interpretation of the AHE relies on skew scattering from local and itinerant $f$ electrons\ \cite{Fert1987Hall,Yang2013AHE}.
 An analysis of the electrical-transport coefficient obtained in steady fields up to 35\,T by Niu et al. pointed out that coherent skew scattering of the conduction electrons is the dominant contribution to Hall effect below about $20\,$K for $H\parallel b$\ \cite{NiuPRR2020}.
-We provide additional Hall data recorded at temperatures between 1.4 and 77\,K for device $\#3$ in the Supplementary Information (Fig.\ \ref{figS-MR-D3}), consistent with the previous report\ \cite{NiuPRR2020}.
+We provide additional Hall data recorded at temperatures between 1.4 and 77\,K for device $\#3$ in the Supplementary Information (Fig.\ S2), consistent with the previous report\ \cite{NiuPRR2020}.